-Jacob currently serves on the Board of Directors of Cage Pharmaceuticals, Entos AI, Haystack Oncology, Boost Neuroscience, Pheast Therapeutics, ManaT bio, and Proto Axiom.
+Jacob currently serves on the Board of Directors of Boost Neuroscience, Blackrock Neurotech, Cage Pharmaceuticals, Entos AI, Haystack Oncology, ManaT Bio, and Pheast Therapeutics.

 Prior to founding Catalio, he was a General Partner at Camden Partners Holdings, LLC, a private equity firm, where he focused on making biomedical technology investments.
 Prior to joining Camden, Jacob was a founding partner of the seed-stage venture capital firm Gamma 3, LLC, and a Program Manager at the Intelligence Advanced Research Projects Activity, where he made investments in high-risk, high-reward research to benefit the US Intelligence Community.
 Earlier in his career, Jacob served on the faculty at Johns Hopkins University, at both the Applied Physics Laboratory and the Whiting School of Engineering.